roadwarriorslive/Pipulate/README.md

 virtual on your desktop) when you've already got the power of your native desktop there.
 The question is how to tap it in order to build an awesome SEO product that isn't brittle and tied to the such-and-such conditions of your local machine.
-How to do SEO coding quickly, portably and full of love?
+How to do SEO coding quickly, portably and full of love and free of (most) vendor dependencies?

 ## Enter Anaconda